NHSDigital/IOPS-FHIR-Simplifier-Backup/ImplementationGuideforDigitalMedicines/backup/timingwhenoffsetdayofWeektimeOfDayeventandcode.md

 </timing>
 ```

 <div class="nhsd-a-box nhsd-a-box--bg-light-yellow nhsd-!t-margin-bottom-6 nhsd-t-body">    <strong>Note 2:</strong> Where the meal related <code>when</code> codes of "C", "AC" or "PC" are used it is recommended to also include timing frequency instructions.
-This will ensure the medication is taken for the correct number of times in the day, e.g. "3 times a day, at a meal" or "twice a day, at a meal"
+This will ensure the medication is taken for the correct number of times in the day, e.g. "3 times a day, at a meal" or "twice a day, at a meal".
 </div>

 **Event occurs at a meal, further clarified with '3 times a day'**